 Our results of operations are affected by our production capacity.
 In order to accommodate the growing demand for ethylene oxide and product diversification, we have expanded, and will continue to expand our scale of operations by constructing new production lines, purchasing additional equipment and forming joint ventures for ethylene oxide production.
-During the Track Record Period, we had expanded our production capacities by completing the construction of our second phase ethylene oxide production facilities at Sanjiang Production Plants in 2008 and we had been able to reach over 100% utilisation rate.
+During the Track Record Period, we had expanded our ethylene oxide production capacities by completing the construction of our second phase ethylene oxide production facilities at Sanjiang Production Plants in 2008.
 Our designed annual production capacity of ethylene oxide doubled from 60,000 MT in 2007 to 120,000 MT as of the Latest Practicable Date and our designed annual production capacity of surfactants increased from 18,000 MT in 2007 to 218,000 MT as of the Latest Practicable Date.